ChefFurs/bootstrap_chef_server/README.md

 Most of this is directly from the [chef-server cookboks's readme](https://github.com/chef-cookbooks/chef-server)

 ## Usage
-1. Fork
+1. Download this onto your new chef-server
-2. **Edit server.json** This sets the servers hostname!!
+2. **Edit the server.json**
-3. donwload onto new server and set the hostname
+    - You must set the hostname
-4. run chef_run
+    - You might want to change what premium apps are installed
+3. `./chef_run.sh`

 ## Assumptions
 * git is installed
-* curl is installed
 * The user running this has sudo
 * You are running this on a chef-supported linux platform